(1) BRAND IDENTITY & STYLE GUIDE

 (2) WEB DESIGN

-Before starting the sitemap, I conducted a competitive analysis to determine key differentiators that would define basic features of the website.
+Before developing the sitemap, I conducted a competitive analysis to identify key differentiators that would shape the website’s core features.
+To organize this research, I built an Excel spreadsheet comparing Built Valuation’s strengths against top competitors.
+A few notable trends emerged (proprietary details excluded):Before starting the sitemap, I conducted a competitive analysis to determine key differentiators that would define basic features of the website.
 For this research, I created an Excel spreadsheet that allowed me to easily compare and contrast Built Valuation's abilities to its top competitors.
 A few notable trends are listed below (due to proprietary information, I am limited to listing what is available):

-After my research, I then focused on creating a user persona that would be the blueprint on how Built’s written and visual information would be presented to the user.
+Following this analysis, I created a user persona to guide how Built’s content and visuals would be presented.
+Understanding the target user was essential in determining both the site’s structure and design decisions.
+Given project constraints, I developed one persona, focusing less on demographics and more on objectives and behaviors.
+Leveraging my AEC industry experience, I spoke with Principal Engineers at two local firms to refine this profile.
+The resulting user persona highlighted the following:After my research, I then focused on creating a user persona that would be the blueprint on how Built’s written and visual information would be presented to the user.
 It was imperative that I understood who the potential end users were going to be as this dictated various design elements on the website along with its structure.
 Due to time constraints, I created one user persona for this project.
 Rather than their demographics, I focused more on the users objectives and behaviors.
 Having worked in the AEC industry, I spoke with Principal Engineers from two local organizations to get a good grasp of who might be looking for a firm like Built Valuations.
 Below are the takeaways for capturing users:

 • Age: 55

-• Currently a stakeholder and board member
+• Current stakeholder and board member

-With the sitemap completed, I moved on to wireframes.
+Once the sitemap was finalized, I progressed to wireframes.
+Given the project’s short turnaround, I began directly with high-fidelity wireframes to quickly define the core features and main user journey, while also providing the stakeholder with a tangible preview of the site.
+Using Figma, I collaborated closely with the stakeholder to refine image and icon placement, ensuring clarity and alignment with the brand vision.
+Key elements of the design included:With the sitemap completed, I moved on to wireframes.
 Due to the short turnaround time for this project, I started with high fidelity wireframes.
 This not only allowed me to define basic features and the main user journey of the website, but also present it to the stakeholder.
 I used Figma to create the wireframes and work with the stakeholder to refine image and icon placements.
 The main items to note on the design are noted below:

 • Easy navigation and curated content

-• Images highlight focus on construction and infrastructure segments
+• Images emphasizing construction and infrastructure segments

-View website đź’»
+View website 💻